 Why Hire the Stewart Law Group?

-- The attorneys of the Stewart Law Group are former prosecutors, meaning they know how local prosecutors build their cases and what factors satisfy the burden of proof in criminal cases.
+- The Glendale theft lawyers of the Stewart Law Group are former prosecutors, meaning they know how local prosecutors build their cases and what factors satisfy the burden of proof in criminal cases.

 - We are committed to protecting the rights of our clients and believe in a client-focused approach to criminal defense.